sortira/CodeStock/README.md

 ## Features

-- **Wide Coverage**: Includes a variety of algorithms in categories such as Sorting, Searching, Dynamic Programming, Graph Algorithms, Number Theory, and more.
+- **Wide Coverage**: Includes a variety of algorithms in different categories.
 - **Multiple Languages**: Each algorithm is implemented in **Java**, **C++**, and **Python**.
 - **Easy to Navigate**: Algorithms are organized in folders, and each folder contains code in all three languages.
 - **Sample Code**: Every contribution includes sample input-output demonstrations to show the usage of the algorithms.